mrojasb2000/building-microservices-with-go/README.md

 We can also specify the hostname, we could register a path souch as search.google.com/ and /ServeMux would forward any requests to http://search.google.com and http://www.google.com to their respective handlers.

 If you are used to a framework based application development approach such as using Ruby on Rails or ExpressJS you may find this router incredibly simple and it is, remember that we are not using a framework but the standard packages of Go, the intention is always to provide a basis that can be built upon.
-In very simple cases the ServeMux approach more than good
+In very simple cases the ServeMux approach more than good enough and in fact I personally don't use anything else.
+Everyone's needs are different however and the beauty and simple to build your own route as all is needed is an object which implements the Handler interface.
+A quick trawl through google will surface some very good third party routes but my recommendation for you is to learn the limitations of ServeMux first before deciding to choose a third-party package it will greatly help with your decision process as you will know the problem you are trying to solve.

+### FileServer

+A FileServer function returns a handler that server HTTP requests with the contents of the filesystem.
+This can be used to serve static files such as images or other content that is stored on the file system:

+    func FileServer(root FileSystem) Handler

+Take a look at the following code:

+    http.Handle("/images", http.FileServer(http.Dir("./images")))

+this allows us to map the contents of the file system path ./images to the server route /images, Dir implements a file system which is restricted to a specific directory tree, the FileServer method uses this to be able to serve the assests.